Does impact investing work? Can you be confident that your money is actually ‘doing good’?

 Impact investing is making waves.
 Leading financial institutions are moving into the field, with over $10trn of global assets now invested sustainably, some promising both competitive financial returns and a positive social impact.
 But it’s vital to specify and quantify that promised social impact.
 Plum Lomax draws some lessons from our work to capture this impact for one impact portfolio.

-Smart social investment can bring money to address some of our most enduring social problems.
-But the pressure is on to prove that these results are achieved.
 This paper shares our lessons learnt so far and builds on our experience in the social sector to suggest how we might achieve better impact measurement for social investment in the future.

 NPC recently reviewed the work of the KL Felicitas Foundation, who are pioneering a new approach to investment by committing 100% of their foundation’s assets to positive social and environmental impact.
 Peter Harrison-Evans, who worked on the review, explores some of the difficulties of attributing impact to a particular intervention or investment.
 He argues that often it is best to remain focused on what your contribution was to a positive social outcome.